cnharrison/dice-witch/README.md

   - `/roll notation:1d20: title:to flirt with the bartender`: Roll 1d20 with the title "to flirt with the bartender"

-If you're still using non-slash commands, you can use the `!titledroll` command.

-  - `!titledroll 1d20`: Roll 1d20 with a title.
-You'll be prompted for the title after typing the command, and the roll will only be performed once you've given it.
-Any `!roll` can also be a `!titledroll`.
-You have 30 seconds to answer the prompt.

 ### Repeating rolls

 You can repeat any roll by using the `timestorepeat`, the 3rd parameter of `/roll`.